How Long Does It Take for Spray Paint to Dry The Ultimate Guide

 Surface Type

-The material you’re painting significantly affects drying times, as different surfaces absorb and release moisture at different rates.
-For instance, porous materials like wood tend to retain moisture longer than non-porous surfaces such as metal or plastic.
+The type of material you’re painting affects drying times too.
+Different surfaces absorb and release moisture at different rates.
+For example, porous materials like wood hold onto moisture longer than non-porous surfaces like metal or plastic.

 Manufacturer’s Instructions